This is a surprisingly common question. It’s an unfortunate part of doing business, but from time to time, people need to be let go.

 Employers always have to act fairly and in line with their policies.
 So in examples like this, they could sensibly wait a short time for the worker to return before arranging the disciplinary.
 They also have to keep things legal, of course; dismissing someone because of a disability, for example, has a good chance of breaking the law.
 If it seems like a necessity, it’d be wise to consult a legal professional for advice.

-Even if they're off sick, workers might still be able to attend disciplinary hearings, and a company should try to make reasonable adjustments to make this happen.
+Even if they're on sick leave, workers might still be able to attend disciplinary hearings, and a company should try to make reasonable adjustments to make this happen.
 If they can't attend, and it can't be postponed until they're well, the employer can go ahead with the hearing in their absence.

 How long can you be on sick leave before dismissal?

-Having someone off sick for a long time can, of course, be a strain on the resources of any company.
-But it’s a natural part of doing business - sooner or later, someone’s going to be off sick, and companies have to prepare for that.
+Having someone off because of a long term illness, soon on sick leave for a long time can, of course, be a strain on the resources of any company.
+But it’s a natural part of doing business - sooner or later, someone’s going to be sick, and companies have to prepare for that.
 But how long can this go on for, how long is reasonable for someone to be on sick leave before dismissal?

 There is no fixed time period answer to this one, if the their prolonged absence has violated your company absence policy to a serious degree, and all procedures have been followed, then a dismissal is a valid option.
-As long as your company documents the reasons, follows procedure, and explores reasonable accommodations to help them, it’s a legitimate next step.
+As long as you document the reasons, follows procedure, and explore reasonable accommodations to help them, it’s a legitimate next step.

 If you’re a worker and believe you’ve been dismissed unfairly, you can either seek legal advice, talk to the CAB, or consult your union representative.
 Here’s a useful guide on Gov.uk to claiming for a tribunal.